drew1080/cheaterchef/wp-content/plugins/flickr-photostream/readme.txt

 == Changelog ==

+= 3.1.6 =

+* Try to fix errors in phpFlickr

+= 3.1.5 =

+* Now is possible to use the `tags` option in the [flickr_group]
+* Fixed the errors with WP_DEBUG enabled in Wordpress
+* Improved the option that disables the context menu
+* Revert phpFlickr to the nextend version put in 3.1.2
+* Spanish translation

+= 3.1.4 =

+* new option to disable the right click
+* phpFlickr 3.1.1

+= 3.1.2 =

+* nextend version of phpFlickr to solve the keys problems
+* Fixed 'No photos' with tags
+* Fixed links to Flickr for sets
+* Justified gallery 3.2

+= 3.0 =

+* Justified gallery 3.0
+	* Less images crops
+	* Faster load (rows appear when are ready)
+	* No more white spaces when the images are loading
+* Randomize order
+* Capability to show the original images in the lightbox

 = 2.3.2 =

 * pagination style workaround for themes that use 'pre' tags
 * workaround for a swipe box bug, when there are more than one justified gallery in one page
 * pagination settings error (changed the behavior for those people that founded usage problems)
 * changed the available size behavior.
 Some Flickr images is very very huge!
 Now it try to show the large size image in the lightbox, it this is not available try to show the original image, and if this is not available show the medium size.
 Unfortunately, Flickr doesn't store very large sizes (only the original).
 * fixed some bugs with tags

 = 2.2 =